Associate Professor of Law

 Veterans Advocacy Clinic

 Stacey-Rae Simcox is Associate Professor of Law and Director of Stetson University College of Law’s Veterans Law Institute and Veterans Advocacy Clinic.
 She teaches in the areas of veterans benefits law, administrative law, trusts and estates, and legal skills.
 Professor Simcox joined Stetson in July 2014 from William & Mary Law School, where she was the founder and director of the nationally recognized Lewis B. Puller Jr. Veterans Benefits Clinic.
 Under Professor Simcox’s direction, the Puller Clinic was recognized as a model for law schools serving veterans and was certified as a national best practice clinical program by the secretary of the Department of Veterans Affairs.

 Professor Simcox has helped to establish a unique medical-legal partnership between Stetson University College of Law and the University of South Florida’s Morsani College of Medicine which allows medical students and faculty to collaborate with law students and faculty for the benefit of disabled veterans.

 Professor Simcox was the Reporter to the Uniform Law Commission’s Model Veterans Treatment Court Act.
-She is a founding member of the National Law School Veterans Clinic Consortium and serves as its secretary.
+She is a founding member of the National Law School Veterans Clinic Consortium and serves as its President.
 She also serves on the Tampa Bay MyVA Community Engagement Board.

 Professor Simcox regularly speaks on veterans law topics, provides training to other law schools on creating successful veterans clinics, and conducts outreach to homeless veterans.
 She has testified before the Department of Veterans Affairs Advisory Committee on Disability Compensation and has spoken to media including the Associated Press and NPR.

 Professor Simcox has presented before numerous conferences including the National Conferences on Law Clinics Serving Veterans, the Court of Appeals for Veterans Claims Judicial Conferences, the American Psychological Association, the AALS Conferences on Clinical Legal Education, the AALS Annual Conference, the National Organization of Veterans Advocates Conferences, the National Conference on Special Needs Planning and Special Needs Trusts, and at multiple task forces and Continuing Legal Education events.